OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-ci-to-cd/index.md

 ![](octopusserver.png "width=500")

 We then need to define a custom tool under {{ Manage Jenkins, Global Tool Configuration }}.
-The custom tool has the name of **OctoCLI**, and because in my case the agent is running on Windows, the Octopus CLI will be downloaded from https://download.octopusdeploy.com/octopus-tools/7.4.1/OctopusTools.7.4.1.win-x64.zip:
+The custom tool has the name of **OctoCLI**, and because in my case the agent is running on Windows, the Octopus CLI will be downloaded from https://download.octopusdeploy.com/octopus-tools/7.4.1/OctopusTools.7.4.1.win-x64.zip.
+The CLI is available for other operating systems from the [Octopus download page](https://octopus.com/downloads/octopuscli):

 ![](octocli.png "width=500")